 Anecdotally, I like the Veterans Court mentor model a little better.
 Like an Alcoholics Anonymous sponsor, the mentor is someone who ostensibly has their shit together at least incrementally better than their charge.
 I think we do the most good not just by being able to relate, but also by being able to issue some of our strength on loan.
 Something as simple as being able to give a reference for a job goes a long way.
 We’re conditioned to submit to authority, and that authority doesn’t have to be further along the tracks, just able to send the elevator back down a floor or two.

 Still, moral injury is a tough nut to crack.
 Spiritual counselors also tend to speak in platitude with the best of intentions.
-It takes a keen spiritual leader with the requisite cocktail of experiences to truly speak.
+It takes a keen spiritual leader with the requisite cocktail of experiences to truly guide soldiers out of it.
 The born-again preacher, who hit some drug-induced low at some point, likes to think he can relate to the lows and moral injury of a combat veteran, but it may be surprising how little those relate.

 For veterans that do turn to spirituality for solutions, there already usually was religiosity in background.
 In fact, it can even be a contributing factor in their moral injury to begin with, how their values were tortured and challenged by deeds overseas.
 The preacher who came from a self-induced low is wrong to try and develop a rapport on this basis.
 How you went from zero to hero in the eyes of the Lord isn’t where a veteran is spiritually.